bahodurnazarov/bahodurnazarov/README.md

 I'm a backend developer currently focusing on Golang that loves to write technical articles and contributing to open source.

 - 👨🏽‍💻 Currently working and growing my skillset in Golang and Docker
-- 🤝 Open for collaborations regarding technical articles and backend/devops projects
+- 🤝 Open for collaborations regarding technical articles and backend projects

 <b>📕 Latest blog posts</b>